 To begin creating with adobe spark, head over to spark.adobe.com and either create or log-into an existing account.
-CSUCI faculty and staff can use their school enterprise accounts to sign into Adobe Spark to gain access to their provided Premium accounts.
+CSUCI faculty, students and staff can use their school enterprise accounts to sign into Adobe Spark to gain access to their provided Premium accounts.
 Once you have logged in, you will be taken to your account homepage.

 To create a new project, click on the “+” button at the top center of the page, this will take you to the Spark Templates page.

 On the Spark Templates page, you will see that templates for projects are broken out into project types tabs; “All”, “Graphics”, “Web Pages” and “Videos”.
 Navigate to the “Videos” tab at the top center of the screen if you wish to use a pre-made template for your video project.
 If you wish to start with a blank project, navigate to the “Start from scratch” button on the top left hand side of the page and choose “Video” from the dropdown menu.

 This will open up the Project Title page.
 This page is merely a prompt to give your project a title before you begin, if you don’t have a project name in mind, you can press the “Skip” button at the bottom of the page to name the project later.
 Any unnamed project will be automatically named as “My Video” .

 Regardless of if you have chosen to start a project with or without a template, you will be prompted to choose a story template if desired, which will lay out pre-made slides to help you narratively structure the video you are trying to make.
 If you wish to start with no pre-made slides, click on the “Start from scratch” button at the bottom of the page.